karx/karx.github.io/FlutterArsenal/README.md

 ## Things to do
-* Issue pipeline - with contributors
+* Issue pipeline - with contributors | Done
 * Paypal link - emailers donate - linkedIn for Flutter
 * A nice email to send to introduce people to Flutter Arsenal
-*